The students are able to:

 - Human-agent/robot teamwork (HART): how can we make automation a team player?
 Including: autonomy-centred approaches to HART, such as adjustable autonomy and shared control, and coactive design which is centred around human-machine interdependence.

 - Social robotics: how to create socially intelligent robots?
-Including: socially normative robot behaviour, cross-cultural design, user modelling.
+Including: socially normative robot behaviour, cross-cultural design, user modelling

 |